GimelStudio/GimelStudio/README.md

 You're welcome to join us in planning/development for the next step of Gimel Studio!

 If you'd like to join development or have questions, comments or ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK).
+This is where you can chat with the developers and get the latest development updates (at the moment).

 # Tech Stack